MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/space-planning.md

 _These templates are only available as part of a Microsoft service engagement._

-Workplace Analytics Azure Templates include the Workspace Planning template that enables a quantitative solution to effectively identify and seat teams in a specified workspace.
+Workplace Analytics Azure Templates include the Workspace Planning template that provides a quantitative solution to optimize the seat locations of teams based on their collaboration with the teams around them.
 This planning can help maximize and foster physical workspace for teams and for cross-team productivity and collaboration.

-The template combines Workplace Analytics data with your team size and workspace capacity and distances between floors and buildings to generate floor plans with recommended seating.
+The template combines Workplace Analytics data with your team size, workspace capacity, and the distances between seating areas to generate an optimized floor plans.

 ## Use cases

-* **Moving to a new workspace** and your organization wants to know the best workspace plan for employees within a building that'll promote the most effective team and cross-team collaboration.
+* **Moving to a new workspace** and your organization wants to know the best workspace plan for employees within a building that will yield optimal cross-team collaboration.
 * **Reorganizing an existing workspace** and your organization wants to generate an optimized floor plan and compare it to the current floor plan, based on current communication patterns.

 ## How it works